DNM1008/NBA-Test/README.md

 Next best action recommendation engine recommends the next best action base on similar observations via an Annoy index.

+There should be a trainng data file called data.csv There should be a testing data file called data-val.parquet To run other files you might need various dictionary files, check the code.

 The relevant .pkl and .ann files are in `/results`.

 Because Annoy doesn't support pickling, the index is saved to a separate .ann file.
 To load it, run: